Zero stage

-A zero-stage, sometimes written '0' stage, is an additional compressor stage added to the front of jet engines and other gas turbine engines to increase their performance.
+A zero stage, sometimes written '0' stage, is an additional compressor stage added to the front of jet engines and other gas turbine engines to increase their performance.
 This addition serves to enhance engine efficiency by increasing both the cycle overall pressure ratio and the core mass flow, without altering the engine's core dimensions.
-In cases where further performance enhancement is required, a subsequent stage may be added in front of the initial zero-stage, designated as a zero-zero stage.
+In cases where further performance enhancement is required, a subsequent stage may be added in front of the initial zero stage, designated as a zero–zero stage.

 This technique, zero-staging, is often utilized in conjunction with other engine modifications to achieve higher thrust or reduce turbine operating temperatures.
 This is particularly relevant when adapting engines for increased aircraft weight or novel applications.
 For example, in situations where an aircraft's design is modified to accommodate heavier loads, zero-staging can provide the necessary thrust augmentation without necessitating a complete engine replacement, offering a more efficient and cost-effective upgrade.

 Examples

-A comparison with other ways of uprating an existing engine without drastically redesigning the engine shows for a particular case, e.g. the Rolls-Royce/SNECMA M45H, the thrust could have been increased by 25% with a zero-staged l-p compressor or 10% with either an improved HP turbine or with water injection.
+A comparison with other ways of uprating an existing engine without drastically redesigning the engine shows for a particular case, e.g. the Rolls-Royce/SNECMA M45H, the thrust could have been increased by 25% with a zero-staged low-pressure (LP) compressor or 10% with either an improved high-pressure (HP) turbine or with water injection.

 A 15-stage Rolls-Royce Avon powered the Lightning F.1.
-A zero-stage, together with a new turbine, was added (total 16 stages) for the Caravelle III.
-A zero-zero stage was added (total 17 stages) for the Caravelle VI.
+A zero stage, together with a new turbine, was added (total 16 stages) for the Caravelle III.
+A zero–zero stage was added (total 17 stages) for the Caravelle VI.

 The 7-stage Snecma Atar D was used in the Mystere II.
-A zero-stage was added (total 8 stages) for the E and G used in the Vautour and Super Mystere B.2.
-A zero-zero stage (total 9 stages), together with a 2-stage turbine was added for the Atar 8 and 9 used in the Mirage III.
+A zero stage was added (total 8 stages) for the E and G used in the Vautour and Super Mystere B.2.
+A zero–zero stage (total 9 stages), together with a two-stage turbine was added for the Atar 8 and 9 used in the Mirage III.

-The Rolls-Royce/Snecma Olympus 593 started with a 6-stage LP compressor.
+The Rolls-Royce/Snecma Olympus 593 started with a six-stage LP compressor.
 As the Concorde increased in weight during the design phase the take-off thrust requirement increased.
-The engine was given a zero-stage to the compressor, a redesigned turbine and partial reheat.
+The engine was given a zero stage to the compressor, a redesigned turbine and partial reheat.

 Examples of zero-staging for land-based gas turbines are the aeroderivative GE LM2500+ and the heavy-duty GE MS5002B.
 An alternative to zero-staging used by some OEMs is supercharging the compressor with a fan driven by an electric motor.